Affordable Housing Policy

 Current Affordable Housing Projects

 Lynhaven Apartments.
 New!
 The refinancing and renovation of Lynhaven Apartments is one of three Virginia success stories featured in the National Low Income Housing Coalition's Annual Report released in early March.
 To read the full report, click here.
-Lynhaven Apartments, owned by Wesley Housing Development, consists of 28 units and will be undergoing substantial rehabilitation.
-In September of 2013, Alexandria City Council approved a loan consisting of federal HOME dollars along with matching local dollars for the substantial rehabilitation of the property.
-In addition to the City’s loan, Wesley Housing will be using tax exempt bond financing along with 4% Low Income Housing Tax Credits to complete the renovation.
-All 28 units at the Lynhaven project will be preserved for households below 60% AMI with half reserved for households at or below 50% of AMI.
+Lynhaven Apartments, owned by Wesley Housing Development Corporation, has undergone substantial interior and exterior rehabilitation.
+In September of 2013, the City Council approved a loan consisting of federal HOME dollars along with matching local dollars for the rehabilitation of the 28-unit property.
+In addition to the City’s $1.078 million loan, Wesley Housing used tax-exempt bond financing along with 4% Low Income Housing Tax Credits to complete the renovation and preserve the affordability of the units for households earning up to 60% of the area median income (AMI) with half reserved for households at or below 50% of AMI.
 The rehabilitation comprised the replacement of all kitchens, bathrooms, flooring, and heating and cooling systems and exterior renovations to the façade, doors, windows, and roof.

 Wesley Housing Development Corporation celebrated the completed rehabilitation with a “dedication and dessert” event on July 26, 2016.
 Special City guests included City Council members Del Pepper and Willie Bailey, Vice Mayor Wilson, City Manager Mark Jinks and Deputy City Manager Emily Baker, as well as many residents and community members.
 Vice Mayor Wilson offered remarks emphasizing the importance of affordable housing preservation as a City priority and Housing Master Plan goal.